 How to end your leasing contract early

-Ending a lease early usually involves paying off the full leasing costs in full, so you’d need to speak to the leasing company to find out exactly what you’ll need to pay.
+Ending a lease early usually involves paying off the leasing costs in full, so you’d need to speak to the leasing company to find out exactly what you owe.

-If you get into financial difficulties while you’re leasing a car and struggle to make the payments, the first thing to do is speak to your leasing company - being open about such issues is always the best policy.
+If you do get into financial difficulties while you’re leasing a car and struggle to make the payments, the first thing to do is speak to your leasing company - being open and honest about such issues is always the best policy.

-The end result may be that the finance company will repossess the car and you’ll likely have to pay the outstanding lease payments and repossession costs.
-Your credit score might suffer as a result.
+If you can’t make payments, the finance company will likely repossess the car and you’ll probably still have to pay the outstanding lease payments and repossession costs.
+Your credit score might suffer as a result, too.

 What happens at the end of a leasing contract?

 For most leases at the end of your agreement you hand the car back, settle any additional fees for damage or excess mileage and then look at starting a new lease.
 Some companies will offer the option to extend your contract, too.

 If you’ve taken out a Personal Contract Purchase (PCP) lease, then you have the option of paying a one-off “balloon payment” to keep the vehicle and become the owner.